 Reducing the need for in-person attendance to the courthouse continues to be the most effective method of mitigating the risk of transmission of COVID-19.
 Remote work, the prioritizing of online services, and the modernization of courts will continue to be a key focus during recovery.

-MAG divisions will work with judiciary, justice sector and facility partners to action the content of this guidebook for their shared sites.
+MAG continues to work with judiciary, justice sector and facility partners to implement the content of this guidebook for their shared sites across the province.

 Provincial Guidance and Medical Direction